ElissaGuggiari/MESA/README.md

 ## Contributors:
 --------
-Mireia Falgueras <3
+Mireia Falgueras
-Elissa Guggiari <3
+Elissa Guggiari
-Andres Ossa <3
+Andres Ossa
-Simone Archetti

 Thank you for checking out our project!